The Full Cupboard of Life: Reception

-This novel has been reviewed as "delightful", "charmingly gossamer", "witty, elegant, gentle, compassionate and exotic.", praised for "the warm humanity infused throughout" and the whole series to date as "literary confection of such gossamer deliciousness".
-In short, it has been well received by reviewers in the US and in the UK.
+This novel has been reviewed as "delightful", "charmingly gossamer", "witty, elegant, gentle, compassionate, and exotic."
+It is also praised for "the warm humanity infused throughout" and the whole series to date as "literary confection of such gossamer deliciousness".
+In short, the novel has been well received by reviewers in the US and in the UK.

 Publishers Weekly finds this novel "delightful".
-Mma Ramotswe always solves her cases, but not in haste, and following a code of behavior and decency.
+Mma Ramotswe always solves her cases, but not in haste, and follows a code of behavior and decency.
 They credit the author for his "always engaging" way of portraying the code that guides his protagonists.

 Kirkus Reviews calls this a "charmingly gossamer mystery" in this "enchanting series" of mystery novels.
 There is a focus on marriage in this novel, including her own, after such a long engagement.
 They describe the strength of the protagonist, Mma Ramotswe, who "provides less detection than advice, and wise advice it turns out to be, even when her clients decline to take it."

-Marcel Berlins finds the protagonist of this novel to be the "magnificent Mma Ramotswe" who operates on intuition and common sense, skilled without much education or special training.
+Marcel Berlins finds the protagonist of this novel to be the "magnificent Mma Ramotswe" who operates on intuition and common sense.
+She is skilled without much education or special training.
 He mentions that McCall Smith's novels have brought attention to a successful African nation that is not otherwise well-known.
-He finds this and the prior novels to be "witty, elegant, gentle, compassionate and exotic."
+He finds this and the prior novels to be "witty, elegant, gentle, compassionate, and exotic."

 Janet Malcolm, in an article reviewing the next book in the series, mentions the continuing theme in the novels of men as the weaker sex, and cites an incident in and quotes from this novel as one of the most charged examples of women succeeding in getting men to do what they need done.
 It "occurs at a rural orphanage and involves a fruitcake.
 Mma Potokwane, the bossy head of the orphanage, serves the cake to people from whom she wishes to extract favors; no one who eats the cake can refuse her.
 In the fifth book of the series, "The Full Cupboard of Life," McCall Smith spells out the reference that has obscurely hovered over the scene: "Just as Eve had used an apple to trap Adam, so Mma Potokwane used fruitcake.
-Fruitcake, apples; it made no difference really.
+Fruitcake, apples - it made no difference, really.
 Oh foolish, weak men!"
 Malcolm comments about all the novels in the series to date that "The No. 1 Ladies' Detective Agency series is a literary confection of such gossamer deliciousness that one feels it can only be good for one."

 Clea Simon wrote that the mysteries closest to home are the most challenging to solve, and in this novel, marriage is that mystery.
 Simon calls this a "cozy mystery series", noting how the secondary characters begin to grow in this novel.
 The novel is true to its protagonist's strong moral code, but this novel adds the sly humour of the author.
-Simon considers the success of the series in bringing readers back for another novel rests on "the warm humanity infused throughout".
+Simon considers the success of the series in bringing readers back for another novel to rest on "the warm humanity infused throughout".